BenchPress: A Human-in-the-Loop Annotation System for Rapid Text-to-SQL Benchmark Curation: Enterprise SQL Logs: Challenges

 \paragraph{Data Sparsity and Imbalance:} Many enterprise datasets suffer from sparsity and imbalance.
-For example, the Intel data warehouse includes performance metrics from millions of devices, but many fields may be missing or unevenly distributed.
-LLMs trained on uniformly structured or synthetic data may struggle with these irregularities, resulting in biased performance on common patterns and failures on rare or incomplete cases.
+We observe this not only in \textsc{Beaver}, but also in a large-scale Intel-internal data warehouse, in which real-world operational data exhibits uneven field completeness, heterogeneous logging practices, and highly skewed attribute distributions.
+For example, the Intel data warehouse\cite{abs-2503-09957} includes performance metrics from millions of devices, yet many fields may be partially or entirely missing.
+LLMs trained on uniformly structured or synthetic data often struggle with these irregularities, resulting in biased performance on common patterns and failures on rare or incomplete cases.
+In Table~\ref{tab:data-complexity}, these effects are captured by higher schema \emph{sparsity}, meaning a greater proportion of NULL or missing values per column.
+Additionally, a higher number of columns per table and a larger number of rows per table indicate greater structural and statistical imbalance: models must process wider and deeper tables, often with uneven population across attributes.
+All of these factors increase annotation and modeling difficulty and are therefore marked as preferable (\up{}) in green for benchmarking purposes.

-~\\ In summary, enterprise SQL logs differ fundamentally from public benchmarks.
+In summary, enterprise SQL logs differ fundamentally from public benchmarks.
 The challenges span domain-specific terminology, complex query structures, privacy restrictions, ambiguous schemas, and sparse or imbalanced data.
 Addressing these issues demands tools like BenchPress that incorporate human-in-the-loop annotation, secure evaluation workflows, and domain-aware disambiguation mechanisms.